ortus-boxlang/bx-csrf/readme.md

 			"cacheStorage" : "session",
 			// The duration in minutes to perform a cache reap of expired tokens "reapFrequency" : 1,
-			// Whether tokens should be rotated automatically.
-If false the token will be rotated only when the token is requested.
-			"autoRotate" : true,
 			// The interval in minutes to rotate the token if autoRotate is enabled "rotationInterval" : 30,
 			// Whether the the presence of the token should be verified automatically for the verifyMethods